guptaanu412/example-course-specs/README.md

 and you will often have questions or issues we haven't suggested, but couple of hours of thinking at this stage can save days of rework later on.

-Output: a rough scope for the lesson that you have agreed with your CL.
+Output: a rough scope for the course that you have agreed with your CL.

 </em>